 Deck lighting is a great way to make your deck more attractive and useful.
 Follow our step-by-step instructions to learn how to install low-voltage lights.
 Deck lighting is a great project because low-voltage lighting doesn't usually require hiring an electrician.
 Installing deck lighting is similar to installing landscape lights.

-You can choose from a variety of light posts, rail lights, and stair riser lights.
+You can choose from a variety of light posts, rail lights and stair riser lights.
 Most deck lighting systems are powered by a 12-volt transformer that is plugged into an ordinary wall outlet.
-Solar lights are available that are self-powered and don't even require wiring or transformers.
+Solar lights that are self-powered are available, and they don't require wiring or transformers.
 Always read the manufacturer's installation instructions and contact your local building department before starting the project.

-Cut a 3/8" x 3/8" channel down the center of the top surface of the top rail using a table saw.
+1. Using a table saw, cut a 3/8" x 3/8" channel down the center of the top surface of the top rail.

-After making your 2 outside cuts for the channel, move the fence closer to the blade to remove the center material.
+2. After making your two outside cuts for the channel, move the fence closer to the blade to remove the center material.

-Drill a 5" deep hole in the center of the top surface of the rail post using a 1-1/2" diameter forstner bit.
+4. Drill a 5"-deep hole in the center of the top surface of the rail post using a 1-1/2" diameter forstner bit.

-Pull your low voltage wires through the center hole and leave 6" of excess wire above the post.
+6. Pull your low-voltage wires through the center hole and leave 6" of excess wire above the post.

-Drill a hole through the deck floor and run your low voltage wires to the transformer.
+8. Drill a hole through the deck floor and run your low-voltage wires to the transformer.

-Use a weatherproof wire nut to connect the low voltage wires to the correct polarity.
-Screw the post cap light to the side of the post with 2 screws.
+10. Use a weatherproof wire nut to connect the low-voltage wires to the correct polarity.
+Screw the post cap light to the side of the post with two screws.